ekong16/JqueryTest/README.md

 # JqueryTest
-Test of simple animation with jQuery
+Test for simple animation with jQuery